cernvm/doc-cernvm/cpt-launch.rst

     $ cernvm-launch ssh cms-opendata@cms-test
     Last login: Mon May  3 15:20:37 2021 from gateway

-Display settings should be automaticaly transferred (as a simple test, running ``xterm`` should open a terminal into an X window in the host screen).
+Display settings should be automatically transferred (as a simple test, running ``xterm`` should open a terminal into an X window in the host screen).

 The shared folder is available under ``/mnt/shared/cms-test_sf``: